alexandrainst/danlp/docs/docs/frameworks/flair.md

 The [flair](https://github.com/flairNLP/flair) framework from Zalando is based on the paper [Akbik et. al (2018)](<https://alanakbik.github.io/papers/coling2018.pdf>).

-Through the DaNLP package, we provide a pre-trained Part-of-Speech tagger and Named Entity recognizer using the flair framework.
+Through the DaNLP package, we provide a pre-trained Part-of-Speech tagger, Named Entity recognizer and contextual embeddings using the flair framework.
-The models have been trained on the [Danish Dependency Treebank](../datasets.md#dane) and use fastText word embeddings and [flair contextual word embeddings](../tasks/embeddings.md#flair-embeddings) trained on data from Wikipedia and EuroParl corpus.
+The NER and POS models have been trained on the [Danish Dependency Treebank](../datasets.md#dane) and using fastText word embeddings and [flair contextual word embeddings](../tasks/embeddings.md#flair-embeddings), which are trained on data from Wikipedia and EuroParl corpus.
-The code for training can be found on flair's GitHub, and the following parameters are set:
-`learning_rate=1`, `mini_batch_size=32`, `max_epochs=150`, `hidden_size=256`.

 ## One sentence at a time